Modex0/Hotel_Canceling_Prediction/README.md

 ## 🙏 Acknowledgments

-I want to extend my sincere gratitude to the [**Genius Technology Center (GTC)**](https://www.linkedin.com/company/genius-technology-center/) for the internship opportunity.
-The skills and knowledge I gained in data analysis, feature engineering, and machine learning during my time there were instrumental in the successful completion of this project.
+I want to express my gratitude to [**Genius Technology Center (GTC)**](https://www.linkedin.com/company/genius-technology-center/) for giving me the opportunity to work as an intern.
+This project represents my first capstone during the internship.
+The guidance and support I have received so far have been key to building my skills in data analysis, feature engineering, and machine learning.

 ------------------------------------------------------------------------